gurka/OpenCrystalCaves/README.md

 - Load sprite, item and level data.
 - Render the (one and only) level, including items that are rendered both behind and infront of the player as well as animated items.
-- Move the player around, jumping, colliding with solid items.
+- Move the player around, jumping, colliding with solid items and moving platforms.
+- Render and interact with everything in the main level (the overworld), except spawning fruits randomly and having the player enter doors.

 Features that are missing: